-As a leader in preK-12 education technology tools and applications, Follett teams are constantly monitoring for potential security threats and providing enhancements as needed to protect all of the business’s applications.
+As a leader in preK-12 education technology tools and applications, Follett is constantly monitoring for potential security threats and providing enhancements as needed to protect all of our products and customers data.

 Specifically, customers running Destiny on local servers should take the following steps:

 Update to Destiny 16.0.
 If you are running on Destiny 12.0 - Destiny 15.5, you can update your system to Destiny 16.0 with one easy update.
 If you are running a version earlier than Destiny 12.0, you will need to install the required updates to get to Destiny 12.0 before updating to Destiny 16.0.
 Additional information is available here.